b3296/learngit/readme.txt

-this is my study git project
+this is my study git project.
 do it!

+this is first change!